sameepv21/Guidance_ML/R.md

 * **It is also known as categorical variable that stores both string and integer data values as levels.**
 * '<-' is the assignment operator in R.
 * Pipeline in R --> %>%
+* Shapes are auto handled in R (most of the times).
+* Factors are data structures in R that store categorical data.
+* Inverse of a matrix is done with the help of solve function.
+* Look at global variables in R